- Hire Process

 Reporting Time: Hourly/Intermittent employees report their time to the department/college on the Absence Report and Intermittent Employee Timesheet (STD 634); reporting their hours on the “Hourly Intermittent Employees (Time Worked)” line, showing hours worked each day and any leave credits used during the pay period in the grid below.
 The employee and their lead/supervisor/manager must sign and date the form authorizing pay of the hours worked.
 Time sheets for student classifications (Instructional Student Assistants and Non-Resident Aliens) are addressed in the Student Payroll Information section of this manual.

 Requesting Time: Master Payroll Attendance Clerks run and print the Attendance Certification Report (ACR) in Oracle/PeopleSoft, using the “Hourly/Intermittent” radio button for the pay period and their respective DeptIDs.
 Reported time for all of your hourly/intermittent employees on the ACR is submitted to Payroll at the same time.
+Coordinate with your Student Payroll Attendance Clerk if both students and staff are listed on the ACR.
 Time sheets must be attached in the order of employees on the ACR.
 Total hours for each employee must be entered in the REG column, taking care to choose the correct Job Code and Empl Rec’d #.
 Paper clip the time sheets to the appropriate ACR and submit them to the Payroll Office on the due date listed on the Campus (Event) Calendar; typically the first workday of the next pay period.

 A department/college may require that employees need the use of wireless devices (cell phones or internet) to conduct business while away from the campus or to perform their assigned duties.
 There are specific rules and guidelines found in Wireless Device Guidelines and Procedures.